Axway/streams-open-docs/content/en/docs/subscribers/subscriber-sse.md

 ### Provision a SSE subscription

-You can create a SSE subscription by making an HTTP post request on the following endpoint:
+You can create a SSE subscription by sending an HTTP post request on the following endpoint:

 ```
 POST /streams/subscribers/sse/api/v1/topics/{topicID}/subscriptions